Theory of Operation

 That pressure produced legislation.
 The CALM Act (Commercial Advertisement Loudness Mitigation Act) was signed into law in December 2010, requiring US broadcasters to keep commercials at the loudness level of surrounding programming.
 The FCC began enforcement in December 2012.
 The European Broadcasting Union had published EBU R128 four months earlier, in August 2010, addressing the same problem for European broadcast.
 Both standards were built on ITU-R BS.1770, published in 2006 as a psychoacoustically weighted metering algorithm specifically designed to correlate with perceived loudness.

 Streaming platforms adopted loudness normalization as a natural extension.
 If a platform normalizes playback, an arms race to master louder than competitors produces only a quieter relative result, not a louder one.
 Mastering engineer Bob Katz declared at the AES convention in 2013 that the loudness wars were over, citing the emergence of loudness normalization across streaming.
-Spotify formalized its −14 LUFS target in 2021; Apple Podcasts specifies −16 LKFS; YouTube introduced normalization in 2015–2016.
+Spotify began loudness normalization at launch in 2014, standardizing its −14 LUFS target around 2017; Apple Podcasts specifies −16 LKFS with a ±1 dB tolerance; YouTube introduced normalization in 2015–2016.

 The practical consequence for podcast producers: since every major distribution platform normalizes loudness at playback, delivering an aggressively loud, heavily limited master provides no benefit to listeners and costs you dynamic range.
 The correct goal is accurate level, a clean true peak ceiling, and preserved dynamics.